-Kolkata is located in West Bengal, on the eastern coast of India.
+Kolkata is located in West Bengal, on the east coast of India.

 UTC (Coordinated Universal Time) +5.5 hours.
 Kolkata does not have Daylight Saving Time.

-There are just over 15 million people living in Kolkata, making it India's third largest city after Mumbai and Delhi.
+There are just over 15 million people living in Kolkata's metropolitan region, making it India's third largest city after Mumbai and Delhi.

 Climate and Weather

 Kolkata has a tropical climate that's extremely hot, wet and humid during the summer, and cool and dry during the winter.
-The weather in April and May is unbearable, and travel to Kolkata should be avoided during that time.
+The weather in April and May is unbearable, and visiting the city should be avoided during that time.
 Temperatures can exceed 40 degrees Celsius (104 degrees Fahrenheit) during the day and rarely drop below 30 degrees Celsius (86 degrees Fahrenheit) at night.

 Humidity levels are also uncomfortably high.
-The best time to visit Kolkata is from November to February, after the monsoon, when the weather is the coolest and temperatures range from around 25-12 degrees Celsius (77-54 degrees Fahrenheit).
+The best time to visit Kolkata is from November to February, after the monsoon season, when the weather is the coolest and temperatures range from around 25-12 degrees Celsius (77-54 degrees Fahrenheit).

 What to Do